psyinfra/HTCrystalBall/README.md

 The estimated wall time can only be calculated if both the number of `jobs` and `time` per job are being provided.

 ### Advanced Output
-When using `-v` HTCrystalBall will return the following output:
+When using `--verbose` HTCrystalBall will return the following output:

      Jobs ┃       Node        ┃  Slot ┃  CPUs ┃      RAM      ┃     Disk     ┃ GPUs
     ━━━━━━╇━━━━━━━━━━━━━━━━━━━╇━━━━━━━╇━━━━━━━╇━━━━━━━━━━━━━━━╇━━━━━━━━━━━━━━╇━━━━━━